cloudflare/cloudflare-docs/products/workers/src/content/runtime-apis/kv.md

 <Aside>

-You can create a namespace [using Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/commands#getting-started) or in the [Workers dashboard](https://dash.cloudflare.com/) on the KV page.
+You can create a namespace <a href="https://developers.cloudflare.com/workers/cli-wrangler/commands#getting-started">using Wrangler</a> or in the <a href="https://dash.cloudflare.com/">Workers dashboard</a> on the KV page.
 For the dashboard, you can bind the namespace to your Worker by clicking "Settings" and adding a binding under "KV Namespace Bindings".

 </Aside>